Ankitsingh1709/Data_Analyst_Porfolio_projects/Price sensitivity analysis in EDA/readme.md

 4. Verify the hypothesis of price sensitivity being correlated with churn

-5. Recommendations: Provide insights and recommendations for strategies to reduce churn and retain valuable customers.

-By working on this project, we aim to gain a deeper understanding of customer behavior in the telecommunications sector and develop data-driven solutions to reduce churn and improve customer retention.
+By working on this project, we aim to gain a deeper understanding of customer behavior in the Energy sector and develop data-driven solutions to reduce churn and improve customer retention.

 # Conclusion
+### Findings:
+- Approximately 9,7% customers have churned
+- There are outliers present in the data and these must be treated before modelling
+-  Customers are not sensitive to price changes.

+### Suggestions:
+- Customer churn maybe due to competitor provider offer more attractive price.

+- Client feedback of PowerCo may reveal the hidden reason why customer switch provider.